Super Soco: International markets

 The Super Soco range of motorcycles are sold in China and across a range of international markets, however the brand has gained most traction in European markets.

 In the United Kingdom the Super Soco CPX was the most popular electric scooter in 2021, with the Super Soco brand accounting for roughly one-third of electric powered two-wheeler registrations that year.

 In France in 2020, Super Soco overtook Niu to become the most popular electric motorcycle brand overall that year, largely on the back of the popularity of the Super Soco TC model.

 The Spanish MotoGP former champion Jorge Lorenzo was appointed as a brand ambassador in 2020.

 In September 2021, Super Soco launched the Super Soco TC Max electric motorcycle.

 In December 2022, Super Soco products, CPx and New TSx were launched in India by FortunEV, the group company of Future Motor Corporation of the Vmoto brand.

 Carbon emissions

 An investigation into motorcycle CO_{2} emissions by the UK moto website Visordown determined that the electric models of Super Soco produced 7.5 grams of CO_{2} per kilometre, compared to 49 grams per kilometre for the conventional Honda PCX scooter.

 Competition

 The Super Soco range of motorcycles competes with a wide range of regional electric two-wheeler brands within Europe, such as Silence of Spain, the French brand Red Electric, and Askoll of Italy.
-The only competitor with a comparable global footprint to that of the Super Soco brand is Niu Technologies.

 At the end of 2021, the Shanghai-based company released a statement asserting their intellectual property rights and vehicle appearance patents over the Super Soco brand.